EmilienDupont/emiliendupont.github.io/_posts/2018-01-24-optimization-visualization.md

 ### Different minima

 Starting from the same point, different algorithms will converge to different minima.
 Often, SGD and SGD with momentum will converge to the poorer minimum (the one on the right) while RMSProp and Adam will converge to the global minimum.
-For this particular function, Adam is the algorithm that converges to the global minimum from most initializations.
+For this particular function, Adam is the algorithm that converges to the global minimum from the most initializations.

 <img src="{{ site.url }}/imgs/optim_viz_only_adam.png" style="align:center; margin: 0 auto; width:500px;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">Only Adam (in green) converges to the global minimum.</p>